nikola310/Legal-Informatics/README.md

 To create a file containing entities that CRF++ found for each judgement run the script parseJudgementEntities.py.
 When you run in you will first be asked to give the name to the file that will be created.
 After that a window will appear asking you to select the file containing entities in the format required by CRF++.
-Finally a window will appear asking you to select the directory which contains plain text files for judgements, so that entities can be found in the original text.
+Finally a window will appear asking you to select the directory which contains plain text files for judgements, so that entities can be found and parsed from the original text.

 ## Classification: